National Learning and Work Institute (L&W)

 Working with partners, we inspire people to learn and help transform people’s experiences of learning and employment.
 What we do benefits individuals, families, communities and the wider economy.

 We want everyone to have an opportunity to realise their ambitions and potential in learning, work and throughout life.
 We believe a better skilled workforce, in better paid jobs, is good for business, good for the economy, and good for society.
 We want learning and work to count.

 Our vision is for a prosperous and fair society in which learning and work provide opportunities for everyone to realise their potential and ambitions throughout life.

 Our priority areas are: lifelong learning; employment and social security; essential and life skills; pay, progression and job security; apprenticeships and technical education; social justice and inclusion.

-NIACE runs a number of high profile campaigns, to raise the demand for learning and skills and to celebrate outstanding learning achievements.
-Adult Learners’ Week is the UK’s largest and longest-running festival of learning with the aim of promoting adult learning in all its diversity.
-The Quick Reads initiative is a major collaboration between leading authors, publishers, government bodies, educationalists, the BBC and many more.
+In addition to high-profile research, development and evaluation work, L&W runs high profile campaigns, to raise the demand for learning and skills and to celebrate outstanding learning achievements.
+Festival of Learning (Adult Learners’ Week in Wales) is the UK’s largest and longest running festival of learning with the aim of promoting adult learning in all its diversity.